Analyzing developer discussions on EU and US privacy legislation compliance in GitHub repositories: Results

-\textbf{Reliability and final consensus}.
-The second coding round was followed by a meeting between the two coders to resolve cases of disagreements in the categorization of all issues from both rounds, along with discussing and deciding final names for additional categories found.
-There were 297 cases of disagreement.
-A third author (same third involved researcher as in RQ2) participated in this meeting to assist in agreeing on the final category(/ies) for these cases.
-The third author analyzed each issue under discussion independently and then discussed with the two coders in order to reach the final category(/ies).
-The two meetings after each coding round lasted two and six hours respectively.
-Upon completion of the coding task and before the final consensus meeting, Cohen's kappa was $\kappa=0.717$, indicating substantial agreement.

-\textbf{Results}.
-The 24 final categories are depicted in~\figurename~\ref{fig:privacy-concerns-categorization}, where they are placed in a taxonomy that was discussed and agreed among all authors (as in RQ2, we used the manually labeled dataset to fine-tune BERT, but there was an accuracy close to zero, so the results refer to the sample analysis).
+The 24 final categories are depicted in~\figurename~\ref{fig:privacy-concerns-categorization}, where they are placed in a taxonomy that was discussed and agreed among all authors.
 After the initial creation of categories, only two more were added (\emph{Data visibility/anonymization}, and \emph{Library update}) since all new data fit well into the categories already created.
-The taxonomy consists of six clusters (the two coders created the initial taxonomy and the other two authors made suggestions in terminology before reaching the final version): features/bugs, consent related, documentation, data storing/sharing, adaptability, and general compliance.
-The aim of the clustering was to provide more general categories that correspond to the type of activity discussed in the issue.
-Although most issues were placed under one category, some were placed under two or more (e.g., issue with generic title ``\emph{GDPR Compliance message}" covering both \emph{Links to law information} and \emph{User consent categories}~\cite{icgcargo839}) and for this reason the total occurrences indicated in the figure (in frequencies and percentages underneath each category and above each cluster) are higher than the total number of issues examined (1,110, without the false positives reported in RQ2).
+The taxonomy consists of six clusters (the two coders created the initial taxonomy and the other two authors made suggestions in terminology before reaching the final version): user rights and consent, compliance implementation, documentation, data storing/sharing, general compliance, and contextual adaptability.
+The aim of the clustering was to provide more general categories that correspond to the type of activity discussed in the issue and to connect the categories to Privacy by Design.
+Although most issues were placed under one category, some were placed under two or more (e.g., issue with generic title ``\emph{GDPR Compliance message}" covering both \emph{Links to law information} and \emph{User consent categories}~\cite{icgcargo839}) and for this reason the total occurrences indicated in the figure (in frequencies and percentages underneath each category and above each cluster) are higher than the total number of issues examined (1,110, without the false positives reported in RQ1).